PeggyJV/cellar-contracts/src/modules/adaptors/Aura/AuraSommelierIntegrationREADME.md

 ## **Basic Functionality Details**

-Part of the due diligence for any integration involves understanding the transaction details cellars conduct, including into the underlying new protocol in question.
+Part of the due diligence for any integration involves understanding the transaction details cellars carry out, including into the underlying new protocol in question.

 Since basic functions into Aura protocol are carried out using a `CellarAdaptor` position, this document will outline what is happening within the Aura smart contracts.

+> NOTE: See `AuraExtraAdaptor.md` for how we are considering integrating Cellars with the capability for staking `AuraBal` and vote-locking `AURA`.

 ---

 # Setup / Example Walk-Through

-Say there is a cellar that accepts BPTs, call it bptCellar. bptCellar adds a `CellarAdaptor` position that specifies an AURA `BaseRewardPool4626` address that matches the accepted BPT `asset`.
+Let's start with a hypothetical scenario where there is a cellar that accepts BPTs, call it bptCellar. bptCellar adds a `CellarAdaptor` position that specifies an AURA `BaseRewardPool4626` address that matches the accepted BPT `asset`.

 ## **Base Functions**